 The use of a grounded theory method addressed questions of how process and structures of social interactions shape how things are accomplished.
 The philosophy of grounded theory through an ethnographic lens supported development of greater understanding of the Discourse culture of the high school.
 Understanding of the Discourse and culture was developed through exploration of the behavioral and cognitive realities shared by the teachers and leaders represented by their discourses with students and parents (Merriam & Associates, 2002).
 Grounded theory offered a system of guidelines for collecting and analyzing qualitative data to develop rich conceptual analyses of the processes (Bryant & Charmaz, 2007; Charmaz, 2006; Starks & Brown Trinidad, 2007).
 The abstract theoretical concepts emerged in the iterative process of moving between increasingly focused data and the abstracted categorizations of the data.
 The emergent categorization and theoretical concepts were informed by both explicit and implicit ideas expressed in the data and interpretive analyses of the data and the social context (Bryant & Charmaz, 2007).
 Grounded theory was selected for this because of its focus on “seeing” what is going on in the sensemaking process of the persons involved within a particular context (Weick & Sutcliffe, 2007).

 The original study for teachers and leaders was approved by the Institutional Review Board in 2008 and approved for continuation in 2013 (Appendix B).
-In, 2008, the original study was reviewed and approved by Winding Road’s superintendent of schools; the superintendent approved this study in March of 2014.
+In 2008, the original study was reviewed and approved by Winding Road’s superintendent of schools; the superintendent approved this study in March of 2014.
 The superintendent was informed and kept abreast of this study throughout its duration.
 The use of grounded theory methodology was the appropriate means to gain a rich understanding of the school’s cultural processes of supporting students’ preparation for pursuit of postsecondary education and develop a conceptual framework for the process.